gloveboxes/altair_8800_docs/docs/45-build-from-source/05-Run-the-emulator.md

 # Start the emulator

-1. From a terminal window, go to the **Altair8800/AltairHL_emulator** folder that you cloned to your computer.
+1. From a terminal window, change to the **AltairEverywhere/AltairHL_emulator** folder that you cloned to your computer.
 1. You can run the Altair emultaor in standalone mode.

     ```bash